nellshamrell/ops_for_developers/01_Intro.md

 This tutorial assumes a basic familiarity with Ruby on Rails, the UNIX or OS X command line, and that you have at least deployed an application to a service such as Heroku.

+## Sample Rails Application

+Please download this [sample Rails application](https://github.com/nellshamrell/widgetworld) - this is the application we will configure and deploy.

 You will also need an Ubuntu 14.04 Virtual Machine, see the next section for information on how to get one.

 ## Getting a VM